eman275/youtube-search-clone/README.md

 ## 🏗️ To build it

-1. Clone this repo by running `git clone https://github.com/eman275/to-do-App`.  //repplase url
+1. Clone this repo by running `git clone https://github.com/eman275/youtube-search-clone`.
 2. git help docs could help you `https://git-scm.com/docs/git-help` ,
-3. `cd` into the `search-youtube` folder and run `npm i` or `yarn`.
+3. `cd` into the `youtube-search-clone` folder and run `yarn ` or `npm i`.
+4. Build `yarn run build` OR `npm run build` to build the app
 4. Run `npm start` OR `yarn start` to start the development server.
 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). //replace url

 Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/eman275/to-do-App/blob/master/README.md). //replase url
+You can find the most recent version of this guide [here](https://github.com/eman275/youtube-search-clone).

 ## Table of Contents